rune/rune/docs/docs/api-reference.md

 #### `inputDelay?: number` {#inputdelay-number}

 How many milliseconds user action is delayed before run locally.
 Allowed values 0-250.
 Default value 25.
 Higher values will mean that players are more in sync with each other (i.e. fewer rollbacks), but will feel less snappy locally as it takes longer for a player's actions to be reflected on their screen.

+### `landscape?: boolean` {#landscape-boolean}

+Setting `landscape` to true will make your game appear in landscape orientation.
+A game can only be in portrait or landscape mode at one time.

 ### `Rune.invalidAction()` {#runeinvalidaction}